 Offices with a specific focus on controls are more usually found in major (and mega) construction projects.
 They tend to focus explicitly on the data gathering, data management, and analytical processes used to predict, understand, and constructively influence the time and cost outcomes of a project or program.

 Delivery Management Offices are another variation of PMO.
 They are usually responsible for both planning and controlling the execution of projects to business expectations.
 Often Project Managers will report into the DMO, and the DMO will assume a sponsor role.

 Change Management Office | CMO

 The CMO variation has a focus on building change management capabilities in the organization.
-They are usually more business-centric than a traditional PMO and will have a much greater focus on ensuring the business is ready to adapt to change and is able to use change to their strategic advantage.
-It is not uncommon to have both a CMO and a PMO, where the PMO has more of project control and governance function, while the CMO focuses on maximizing value by ensuring the business can make use of the change being introduced by Project teams.
+They are usually more business-centric than a traditional PMO.
+They will have a much higher emphasis on ensuring the business is ready to adapt to change and can use change to their strategic advantage.
+It is not uncommon to have both a CMO and a PMO, where the PMO has more of project control and governance function.
+At the same time, the CMO focuses on maximizing value by ensuring the business can make use of the change being introduced by Project teams.

 Outsourced PMO or PMO as a Managed Service | PMaaS